Homestuck126/final_project_cs100_jsand_mman_atam/README.md

 This is the Map class UML diagram, the purpose of this is to create a relationship where Map contains Tile.
 We are going to generate the entire map in the main, and everything will be made in a generate function there.
 The map and Tile constructors will be called at the start of the program, and we would generate each Tile and set their adjacencies, then we would insert them into map so that we can delete and interact with the Tile objects easily.
 We will generate each Map tile with four pointers to navigate our character through the Map.
 The Map will also track the current Tile the Character is on, returning the current Tile when the Player object asks for it.

-#### Quest
-This is the Quest class UML digram, the purpose of this is to create a relationship where Questlog contains Quests.
-We are once again going to gnerate the entire Questlog in the main, and everything will be made in a generate function there.
-Every Quest will then be generated and inserted into Questlog to allow for easy deletion and interaction.
-Each Quest will be generated with 2 Tile pointers so that Questlog can communicate with Map and determine when quests are active and when they will start and end.
-The Questlog will be the main thing to tell the player what to do to win the game.
 ### Abstract Factory Pattern:

  ![Abstract_Weapons01](https://user-images.githubusercontent.com/81594784/117348793-7e5bbe80-ae5f-11eb-8d5f-2c3ef2a7739e.jpg)